Horiwix/Sunderstruck/README.md

-/ss test            -> displays all player rows with test names /ss clear           -> clears and reset the rows AND sunders history /ss history         -> prints sunder count per player to chat (history resets on GUI reload)
+/ss test            -> displays all player rows with test names /ss clear           -> clears and reset the rows AND sunders history /ss history         -> prints sunder count per player to chat (history resets on GUI reload) /ss check           -> prints version information from other players with this addon
 ```